 Blog by Laura Harland

-Laura joined Boxfusion in 2016 as Marketing Manager, bringing with her four years of Marketing and Sales experience.
+Laura joined Boxfusion in 2016 as Marketing Manager, and has five years of Marketing and Sales experience.
 She is responsible for the company’s strategic marketing plan, including the coordination of brand positioning and lead generation activities.

 Laura carries a deep understanding of customer relationship management (CRM), including its importance in centralising vital customer information, creating targeted marketing campaigns and identifying business growth opportunities.